ad-freiburg/qlever-ui/docs/extending_parser.md

 suggestInSameLine | boolean | no | false if the context should only be suggestions on an empty line
 forceLineBreak | boolean | no | true if a line break should be added after choosing a suggestion inside this context

-Types and their names are used in order to build to query tree (as it is logged by the UI itself when enabling parser logging) and easily get the contents of one context within the query.
+Types and their names are used in order to build the query tree (as it is logged by the UI itself when enabling parser logging) and easily get the contents of one context within the query.
 One can find more on the tree representation in the `buildQueryTree` function inside [sparql-hint.js](/backend/static/js/codemirror/modes/sparql/sparql-hint.js).

 There is also a constant definition of all available `COMPLEXTYPES` in the [SPARQL language file](/backend/static/js/codemirror/modes/sparql/sparql.js).
 A complex type consists of a name, a definition on how to detect it if present, and a callback that provides all the different variations of this type that might be relevant.